Hacked.com icon

 • Change the Amazon password from a clean device.

-Secure the control plane: email and phone
+Secure the control plane

 Amazon security is only as strong as the email and phone that reset it.
+If the account uses the same inbox for login alerts, shipping notices, and password resets, that inbox becomes the real control plane.

 • If your phone number is a recovery method and you lost service unexpectedly, treat it as possible SIM swapping.